 Instructional delivery format:

-This course may be delivered in a classroom or online format.
-Students master computerized layout and its relevant applications (i.e. Quark Xpress or Adobe InDesign along with advanced study and theory of publication layout and design).
+Topics covered are: Students master computerized layout and its relevant applications (i.e. Adobe InDesign) along with advanced study and theory of publication layout and design).
 During this course, two projects including magazine spreads and a masthead and contents page are completed.
-Methods of instruction include lecture and lab.

-In the lower division baccalaureate/associate OR in the upper division baccalaureate degree category, 4 semester hours in Art (2/11) (4/16 revalidation).
+In the lower division baccalaureate/associate OR in the upper division baccalaureate degree category, 4 semester hours in Art (2/11) (4/16 revalidation) (3/21 revalidation).